Don't let the cooking time scare you away from this recipe. I've included a short version in the recipe notes that cooks in about a half hour!

 - Bring the water to a boil over high heat then reduce to a simmer.
 Simmer for 8 hours (or longer if you like) and skim off any foam that rises to the top.
 I’ll occasionally add more water as the broth gets lower in the pot.
 It always gels and is very flavorful even with the water added but you can skip this if you like.

 - A few minutes before broth is finished, start making dumplings.
-Whisk together tapioca starch, almond flour, baking powder, and ½ tsp salt.
+Whisk together tapioca starch, almond flour, baking powder, and ½ teaspoon salt.
 Make a dent in the dry mixture to add your eggs.
 Use a fork or biscuit cutter to combine.
 The mixture should start to form pieces that can be kneaded together.
 Add water or broth a half tablespoon at a time, if needed.

 - Dust a rolling pin and a clean counter or other flat work surface with some tapioca starch.
 Knead dough until you can form it into a smooth ball.
 Use the rolling pin to roll out dough into a large square.
 It can be as thick or thin as you like.
 I like to make a combination of thick and thin dumplings.